jcolag/entropy-arbitrage/2020-01-23-trek-no-man.md

  >
  > **MITCHELL**: That's one of the most passionate love sonnets of the past couple of centuries.

 "Tarbolde" is presumably a human name, in that it's a fairly common surname today.
-It's possible that the place name refers to something else, but [Canopus](https://en.wikipedia.org/wiki/Canopus) is around three hundred light years from Earth, an impressive trip by 1996!
+It's possible that the place name refers to something else, but {% wiki Canopus|Canopus|en %} is around three hundred light years from Earth, an impressive trip by 1996!
 Previously, estimates for the distance ranged from 96 to 1200 light years, with even the lower end still absurdly far away.

 Since we can probably assume that the history in *Star Trek* prior to 1965 when the episode was likely written isn't too different from ours, and that there wasn't a secret faster-than-light space program running, that means that Tarbolde had a way of traveling faster than a hundred times the speed of light, much faster depending on how long after 1966 he launched.
 Note that this substantially faster than the minimum speed needed by the *Valiant*.